UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 **Question 1**

-Given the code below what is the output?
+Given the code below, what is the output?

 ```python